Dusa McDuff: Personal life and education

 [My collaboration with him]... was not planned: it happened that his was the only name which came to mind when I had to fill out a form in the Inotdel office.
 The first thing that Gel'fand told me was that he was much more interested in the fact that my husband was studying the Russian Symbolist poet Innokenty Annensky than that I had found infinitely many type II-sub-one factors, but then he proceeded to open my eyes to the world of mathematics.
 It was a wonderful education, in which reading Pushkin, Mozart and Salieri played as important a role as learning about Lie groups or reading Cartan and Eilenberg.
 Gel'fand amazed me by talking of mathematics as though it were poetry.
 He once said about a long paper bristling with formulas that it contained the vague beginnings of an idea which he could only hint at and which he had never managed to bring out more clearly.
 I had always thought of mathematics as being much more straightforward: a formula is a formula, and an algebra is an algebra, but Gel'fand found hedgehogs lurking in the rows of his spectral sequences!

 On returning to Cambridge McDuff started attending Frank Adams's topology lectures and was soon invited to teach at the University of York.
 In 1975 she separated from her husband, and was divorced in 1978.
 At the University of York, she "essentially wrote a second PhD" while working with Graeme Segal.
 At this time a position at Massachusetts Institute of Technology (MIT) opened up for her, reserved for visiting female mathematicians.
 Her career as a mathematician developed further while at MIT, and soon she was accepted to the Institute for Advanced Study where she worked with Segal on the Atiyah–Segal completion theorem.
 She then returned to England, where she took up a lectureship at the University of Warwick.

 Around this time she met mathematician John Milnor who was then based in Princeton University.
 To live closer to him she took up an untenured assistant professorship at the Stony Brook University.
 Now an independent mathematician, she began work on the relationship between diffeomorphisms and the classifying space for foliations.
 She has since worked on symplectic topology.
 In the spring of 1985, McDuff attended the Institut des Hautes Études Scientifiques in Paris to study Mikhael Gromov's work on elliptic methods.
 Since 2007, she has held the Helen Lyttle Kimmel chair at Barnard College.

-In 1984 McDuff married Milnor, now a professor at Stony Brook University, and a Fields medallist, Wolf Prize winner and Abel Prize Laureate.
+In 1984 McDuff married Milnor, now a professor at Stony Brook University, and a Fields Medal recipient, Wolf Prize winner and Abel Prize Laureate.